nhsconnect/ITK3-FHIR-eDischarge/pages/design/build_procedures.md

 - Encounter - a reference to the context in which the list was created (the inpatient stay for example)
 - date - when the list was prepared
 - source - who or what defined the list
-- entry - a reference to the procedure Resource entry
+- entry - a reference to the Procedure Resource entry

 ## Procedure ##
 This Resource is used to record detailed information about a procedure.
 The following is a example of the elements that can be used: